What is a Drop Add Keep Improve (DAKI) retrospective?

-1. When your team needs a refresh after a long time working together: People fall into habits as they work together, which can hamper the iterative ideology of sprints.
+People fall into habits as they work together, which can hamper the iterative ideology of sprints.
 A DAKI retrospective breaks that habit and forces people to take a hard look at whether team processes are really working.

-2. When you fail to meet the sprint goal: A DAKI retrospective can unearth good and bad work processes.
+A DAKI retrospective can unearth good and bad work processes.
 It helps agile teams quickly identify what’s holding them back and which processes need a bit of extra love.
 Having this conversation helps your team make an action plan and focus on how to meet the sprint goal next time.

-3. When your team feels like it’s time for a reset: Each time you do a DAKI, you can look at what’s working and not working at that moment, making it valuable for a reset when a new team member joins, multiple folks leave, or some other big change came down the organizational pipeline.
+Each time you do a DAKI, you can look at what’s working and not working at that moment, making it valuable for a reset when a new team member joins, multiple folks leave, or some other big change came down the organizational pipeline.

 How to run a Drop Add Keep Improve (DAKI) retrospective with Parabol

 First of all, jump into Parabol.
 If you’re a Scrum Master or the team meeting facilitator hit the vibrant Add Meeting button.

 Here you can choose a “retrospective” meeting from the carousel and choose whether you want the input to be anonymous or non-anonymous.
 Now it’s time to generate insights about your last sprint!